vsouza/awesome-ios/README.md

 Also see [push notifications](#push-notifications)

+- [Notifire](https://github.com/farhad1985/Notifire) - A MessangeBox what you can show your message.
 - [XMPPFramework](https://github.com/robbiehanson/XMPPFramework) - An XMPP Framework in Objective-C for Mac and iOS.
 - [Chatto](https://github.com/badoo/Chatto) - A lightweight framework to build chat applications, made in Swift.
 - [MessageKit](https://github.com/MessageKit/MessageKit) - Eventually, a Swift re-write of JSQMessagesViewController.